 People around the world are feeling the tangible evidence of climate change.
 The extreme heat events in the UK, Pakistan, and China in July are yet another reminder that climate change is real and has devastating effects on the global population.

 The 2021 IPCC report has made it clear that without significant intervention from governments and the population, the Earth is on course to exceed 1.5 degrees Celsius in the next decade.
-This warming that the planet is experiencing leads to an increased frequency of heat waves — along with sea level rise, drought, and other consequences of climate change.
+As the planet continues to warm, we can expect an increased frequency of heat waves — along with sea level rise, drought, and other consequences of climate change.

 A study published in Nature Climate Change projects that week-long extreme heat events are two to seven times more likely to occur from 2021 to 2050 in comparison to the previous three decades, showing that heat waves are becoming more frequent, more intense, and longer-lasting.
 These heat waves are not only having a devastating effect on the environment but also on people.
 The World Health Organization has estimated that 166,000 people died from heat-related illnesses from 1998 to 2017.
 We can expect the yearly death toll from extreme heat to grow as our planet continues to warm.